jontrulson/conquest/docs/conquest-guide.md

 When enabled, the Drift bug is disabled.
 Like the Slingshot bug, if you don't know what this is, figure it out :)

+### Closed

+When enabled, the game is marked as closed.
+This means new users cannot login.
+Existing users can login and play only if the PLAYWHENCLOSED flag has been enabled in their user record by conqoper.

+If there are already people logged in and playing on a server when the server is marked as closed, nothing will happen to them -- it will not kick out users that are already in the game.

 ## Meta Server

 With Conquest v8.0 and better, a meta server is supported.
 There is